 When you’re ready, try tweaking some of the more advanced parameters that make a tree grow the way it does.
-There are many parameters in the Flow and Turn panels.
+There are many parameters in the Favor and Turn panels.
 Some of them are straightforward, while others need some explanation.
 Hover your mouse over any parameter to read its tooltip.
-Try re-growing your tree with different settings, experimenting is the best way to learn.
+Try growing your tree with different settings – experimenting is the best way to learn.
 To save you some time, you can use the Regrow tool to quickly regrow the tree to the same age, and to skip the intermediate steps.

 To get a feeling of some of these parameters, let’s pick the Ash preset.
 After growing an Ash with the preset settings, change Favor Bright to 0.0 and watch it grow a very different tree.

-Then you could increase Favor End to say 0.8.
+Then you could increase Favor Ends to say 0.8.
 Observe how this will squeeze the energy out of newly added side branches.

-Some of the most interesting effects reside in the Turn tab.
+Some of the most interesting effects reside in the Turn panel.
 Let’s reload the Ash presets to get the default values back.
-Next, scroll down to the Turn tab and take a look a To Gravity and To Gravity When Shaded.
-Ash trees have quite heavy branches, but they still manage to strongly grow upwards, away from gravity.
+Next, scroll down to the Turn panel and take a look at Up and Up in Shade.
+Ash trees have thick and heavy branches, but they still manage to strongly grow upwards, away from gravity.
 If you change both values to 0.0 you can observe the full effect of gravity, and it will grow a completely different tree.
-Try -3.0 And +2.0 to have shaded branches grow down, it produces a pleasing shape.

-Try playing around with the other parameters in the Turn tab – remember to hover over them to get an explanation of the effect.
+Try playing around with the other parameters in the Turn panel – remember to hover over them to get an explanation of the effect.

 When tweaking growth parameters, it is best to do it without twigs, to better see the branching structure.